Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Scalable Estimation of Crossed Random Effects Model

 For simplicity, we first consider two-way cross-classified data, but the extension to the case with a higher number of classification factors will be given in Section~\ref{sec:multi-way}.
 Let $y_{ij}$ be the response variable for $i=1,\ldots,n$ and $j=1,\ldots, m$, and $x_{ij}$ be a $p$-dimensional vector of covariates, where $n$ and $m$ are group sizes.
 We are interested in modeling the conditional distribution of $y_{ij}$ given $x_{ij}$, defined as

 where $\beta$ is a vector of regression coefficients, $\psi$ is a dispersion or variance parameter, and $a_i$ and $b_j$ are unobserved additive effects.
 Note that the dimensions of $A=(a_1,\ldots,a_n)$ and $B=(b_1,\ldots,b_m)$ increase as the group sizes $n$ and $m$ grow, which is typically called incidental parameter problem \citep{neyman1948consistent}.
 A typical example of the model is a Gaussian linear model with crossed-effects, $y_{ij}|x_{ij}\sim N(x_{ij}^{\top}\beta + a_i+b_j, \sigma^2)$, where $\psi=\sigma^2$.
 Without any restrictions on $a_i$ and $b_j$, the model is not necessarily identifiable.
-Typically, it is assumed that $a_i$ and $b_j$ independently follow some distributions, where $a_i$ and $b_j$ can be seen as random effects, which leads to the following marginal likelihood:
+Typically, it is assumed that $a_i$ and $b_j$ independently follow some distributions, denoted by $\pi_a(\cdot)$ and $\pi_b(\cdot)$, respectively, where $a_i$ and $b_j$ can be seen as random effects.
+This setup leads to the following marginal likelihood:

 which requires high high-dimensional integral with respect to $a_i$ and $b_j$.
 Hence, this integral is infeasible when the conditional distribution of $y_{ij}$ is not Gaussian.
 A standard remedy is to use the Laplace approximation for the integral \citep[e.g.][]{bates2015fitting}, which may lead to poor approximation of the marginal likelihood.
 Even for the Gaussian case, the maximization of the marginal likelihood is computationally challenging \citep{ghosh2022backfitting}.
 This issue becomes more serious when more than two-way structures are considered.